jamieleeming/tiny-leagues/docs/whatsapp-previews.md

    - This means WhatsApp doesn't see any of your meta tags when crawling shared links

 2. **The Solution**:
+   - Create a dedicated static preview page (`game-preview.html`) for sharing
    - Update the `404.html` file to include all necessary meta tags
-   - This file is served for all non-root routes on GitHub Pages
-   - The file still includes the SPA redirect script, but now also has the meta tags
+   - Modify the share function to use the static preview page instead of direct game links
-   - WhatsApp's crawler will see these meta tags before any redirect happens
+   - This ensures WhatsApp's crawler sees the meta tags before any redirect happens

 ## Implemented Solutions